Sunday-Okey/data-engineering-aws/README.md

 # Data Engineering Nanodegree Program

 402.74 million terabytes, that's how much data the world creates everyday.
-In today's world of big data, storing, organizing and analyzing that data is becoming more important than ever.
+In today's world of big data, storing, organizing and analyzing data is becoming more important than ever.
 Data Engineers build the engine that help companies make sense of it all.
+They are crucial to any company's data strategy.

 In this program, I learnt and mastered how to
 - Design data models